jsolly/awesome-django-blog/README.md

 ## Support

-Reach out to me at one of the following places!
+Reach out to me on X!

-- X -
   <a href="https://twitter.com/_jsolly" rel="noopener noreferrer" target="_blank">
   `@_jsolly`</a>